master-csmi/2025-m2-projet_automated-calibration-for-musical-instruments/README.md

 │   └── Images/
 │
 ├── requirements.txt
+├── test.py
 └── README.md
 ```

 ### Notes
-- `dg.py` runs the simulation and generates figures.
+- `main.py` runs the simulation and generates figures.
+- `dg_solver/` contains the functions needed to numerically solve the mixed form of the wave equation using a Discontinuous Galerkin method.
+- `bc/` contains the boundary conditions implementation
+- `utils/` contains the initial functions and the different profiles of cross-section
 - `Results/` and `Report_and_Presentation/Images` are created automatically during simulation.

 ## Commands